als6k/mini_test/README.md

 keyboard](https://webaim.org/standards/wcag/checklist#sc2.1.1){: .external },
 unless it's something you cannot do with a keyboard, such as freehand drawing.

-As a user, you can control which element is currently focused using `Tab`, `Shift+Tab`, or the arrow keys.
-On Mac OSX this works a little differently: while Chrome always lets you navigate with `Tab`, you need to press `Option+Tab` to change focus in other browsers like Safari.
-(You can change this setting in the Keyboard section of System Preferences.)

 ![keyboard preferences dialog](imgs/system-prefs2.png)

 The order in which focus proceeds forward and backward through interactive